-Financial aid disbursement will be made after the add/drop period.
+Financial aid disbursement will be made during the first week of classes.
 If a credit remains on the student's account after direct charges have been satisfied, a reimbursement will be processed.
 Students are encouraged to obtain advisement from the Financial Aid Office about the impact that a leave of absence may have on repayment schedules and academic progress.